dfuchss/fuchss.org/_projects/joinlink.md

 ---
-title: JoinLink
+title: matrix-joinlink
 description: A bot that allows the creation of Join Links to non-public Rooms in Matrix
 layout: page
 category: matrix
 ---

-[JoinLink](https://github.com/dfuchss/MatrixJoinLink) allows the creation of join links to non-public rooms in matrix.
-It uses the [Trixnity](https://trixnity.gitlab.io/trixnity/) framework.
+[matrix-joinlink](https://github.com/dfuchss/matrix-joinlink) allows the creation of join links to non-public rooms in matrix.
+It uses the [trixnity](https://trixnity.gitlab.io/trixnity/) framework.

 ## Reason for this Bot

 I always struggled with the problem that I have private rooms, I want to share with a group of friends.
 Before the bot, I had to invite all the people.
-Now I can invite _JoinLink_ and create an invite link.
+Now I can invite _matrix-joinlink_ and create an invite link.
 This link can be shared to my friends who want to join my room (including spaces).

 ## Setup